privacyidea/privacyidea/doc/installation/system/inifile.rst

 .. note:: If you ever need passwords being logged in the log file, you may set ``PI_LOGLEVEL = 9``, which is a lower log level than ``logging.DEBUG``.
    Use this setting with caution and always delete the logfiles!

+privacyIDEA digitally signs the responses.
+You can disable this using the parameter ``PI_NO_RESPONSE_SIGN``.
+Set this to *True* to suppress the response signature.